jetoile/gatling-sample/README.md

-This is a sample application which expose a REST API throught RestEasy-Netty 3.
+This is a sample gatling test to benchmark resteasy-undertow and resteasy-netty

-Moreover this sample application show how Swagger and Jolokia can be embedded into.

 To build